popey/popey.com-blog/content/post/2021/03/you-dont-need-to-ask.md

 Over the last couple of years some fresh new faces have joined the Ubuntu community.
 Some have collaborated with existing developers, started new projects and built new Ubuntu Remixes.
 Whether I personally use them and whether they're successfull (however you measure that) or not doesn't matter.
 What matters is they played with the technology enough to build *something* on the shoulders of previous developers.
 I love this facet of Ubuntu.

 Recently though, I have learned that some potential contributors hold back from contributing because they feel the need to seek *permission*.
-I feel we as a project may have lost a little creative spark due to this reticence to break existing protocols, gently step on toes, challenging the status-quo and tryng new things.
+I feel we as a project may have lost a little creative spark due to this reticence to break existing protocols, gently step on toes, challenging the status-quo and trying new things.

 I feel it's important as a project that we remind ourselves that new people really don't need to ask *permission* to get involved.
 We should welcome new, creative, and exuberant contributors with time on their hands and an appetite to get stuck in.